paulscode/pi-lightshow/README.md

 - If MP3 files are missing: Lightshow runs in timing-simulation mode (lights only, no audio)
 - The simulator works either way - perfect for testing timing before adding music

+**Note:** For creating custom songs, see the "Creating Custom Songs" section below.
+A visual song editor is available for easier choreography creation.

 ### Raspberry Pi Setup

 **IMPORTANT:** Currently requires Raspbian Buster (legacy) due to OMXPlayer dependency.